iterative/dvc.org/static/docs/command-reference/remote/add.md

 - `-v`, `--verbose` - displays detailed tracing information.

-## Examples
+## Supported storage types

-The following are the types of remote storage (protocols) supported:
+These are the possible remote storage (protocols) DVC can work with:

 <details>

-### Click for a local remote example
+### Click for local remote

 A "local remote" is a directory in the machine's file system.